Zucchini Pancakes

 Substitute yellow squash, carrots, onion, or broccoli stems for all or part of the zucchini.
 Add herbs if you like!

-Some similar recipes are potato latkes and corn fritters.
+Some other recipes you might like are potato latkes and corn fritters.
 Boner appetite!

 I made it for lunch.
 But I didn’t have zucchini or any raw vegetables.
 Pitiful.
 So, I finished off the jar of kimchi from the fridge and topped it off with pickled beets.
 My cheese was goat’s milk Gouda.
 Here is the result.
 The vinegary flavor of the kimchi went well with the beets, and the goat’s milk Gouda was pretty tangy, so it was a good match.
 The flavor of a plain cow’s milk Gouda would have been lost.
 I know my variation of your zucchini pancake wouldn’t be for everyone.
 Probably very few people.
 But it was mine.
 And I liked it.